memfis19/Annca/README.md

 compile 'io.github.memfis19:annca:0.3.0'
 ```
 ## How to customize camera?
-By customizing I mean change all avaliable camera controls(not camera preview) for to take photos, video recording, quility settings and more in future.
-To be able to customize camera view you should create activity and extend in via ```AnncaCameraActivity<T>```, where ```T``` is camera id type (due to that in camera 1 api camera ids represent as int values and in camera 2 api as string values).
+By customizing I mean change all avaliable camera controls(not camera preview) to take photos, video recording, quality settings and more in future.
+To be able to customize camera view you should create activity and extend it via ```AnncaCameraActivity<T>```, where ```T``` is camera id type (due to that in camera 1 api camera ids represent as int values and in camera 2 api as string values).
 You should implement all requested methods.
 For more details please look at ```BaseAnncaActivity``` at library project.
-In future I will provide more detailed instructions how to it, but anyway it is quite easy task.
-In case if you gave some troubles, please use <a href="https://github.com/memfis19/Annca/issues">GitHub Issues</a>.
+In future I will provide more detailed instructions how to do it, but anyway it is quite easy task.
+In case if you gave some troubles or questions, please use <a href="https://github.com/memfis19/Annca/issues">GitHub Issues</a>.
-##### Short summary:
+#### Short summary:
 -Extend your activity from ```BaseAnncaActivity```;
-###### -Declare it in the manifest only in Portrait mode.
+##### -Declare it in the manifest only in Portrait mode.
 -Override all methods;
 -For method ```createCameraController``` use ```Camera1Controller``` or ```Camera2Controller``` respectively;
 -If you want to rotate your views do it inside ```onScreenRotation(int degrees)``` method;